jeremysb1/http-requests/README.md

 # Request Google Homepage Data

-Used Node to get Google Homepage data outside the browser.
+Used Node https module to get Google Homepage data in the Node runtime environment.